Successful (Sales) People Develop Great Habits

 Going back to Bob, Bob found a way to create patterns for qualifying Pipeline — ensuring deals developed according to plan.

 Bob used MEDDIC, but any sales qualification technique of choice would have sufficed.
-Bob just ensured that he thought about his deals in the same way every time.
+Bob just ensured that he thought about his deals, in the same way, every time.

-Why do customer buy?
-How do customers buy?
-The process they follow.
-What works, what doesn’t and therefore, the actions he needed to take.
+- What works, what doesn’t and therefore, the actions he needed to take.

 Bob would have templates for each stage of the process (perhaps overkill) — but it secured pipeline predictability as a direct outcome of his habitual actions.